NextGeoss/ckanext-nextgeossharvest/README.md

 }
 ```

+### <a name="running-foodsecurity"></a>Running a Food Security harvester
+1. Add `foodsecurity` to the list of plugins in your .ini file.
+2. Create a new harvester via the harvester interface.
+3. Select `Food Security Harvester` from the list of harvesters.
+4. Add a config as described above.
+5. Select `Manual` from the frequency options.
+6. Run the harvester.
+It will programmatically create datasets.

 ## <a name="harvesting-vitocgss1"></a>Harvesting VITO CGS S1 products
 The VITO CGS S1 harvester collects the products of an external VITO project for the following collections: